 Curated by children of the Colville Confederated Tribes, Bailey Placzek, and Nicole Cromartie

-While working as an Instructor at the Washington State College Fine Arts Department, Clyfford Still assisted in founding a summer art colony for WSC community members and became one of its first instructors in the summers of 1937 and 1938.
-Instructors held classes in Toppenish and Nespelem on the Colville Reservation in Washington.
+While working as an instructor at the Washington State College Fine Arts Department, Clyfford Still assisted in founding a summer art colony for WSC community members and became one of its first instructors in the summers of 1937 and 1938.
+Instructors held classes in Nespelem on the Colville Reservation and Toppenish on the Yakama Indian Reservation in Washington.
 The Clyfford Still Museum collections include three paintings on canvas, over 85 drawings and sketches on paper, nearly 20 documentary photographs, and other archival ephemera documenting Still’s time in the area.
 These objects reveal how Still’s experiences with the Colville community profoundly impacted his work for years.

-Co-curated with children in the Colville Confederated Tribes in northeastern Washington, this exhibition will explore Clyfford Still’s work through their viewpoints, some of whom are direct descendants of individuals that Still portrayed in his art.
-Colville Children Curate will center young Tribal voices by engaging them to collaboratively develop an exhibition that builds upon previous evaluation, research, and CSM exhibitions, including Clyfford Still: The Colville Reservation and Beyond, 1934–1939 (2015), Clyfford Still, Art, and the Young Mind (2022), and You Select: A Community-Curated Exhibition (2022).
-Like Young Mind, Colville Children Curate will prioritize the exhibition’s development process and engage co-curators in artwork selection, interpretation, and design.
-This time, however, co-curators will also contribute to the conception of the exhibition’s general theme(s) to amplify our collaborators’ vision and address the questions most relevant to their lives.
-In doing so, Still’s artworks depicting their home, family, and everyday life, as well as Still’s larger, abstract canvas works, will be refracted through their own lived experiences.
+Co-curated with children in the Colville Confederated Tribes in northeastern Washington, this exhibition explores Clyfford Still’s work through the perspectives of children, some of whom are direct descendants of individuals Still portrayed in his art.
+Colville Children Curate centers young Indigenous voices by engaging them to collaboratively develop an exhibition that builds upon previous evaluation, research, and CSM exhibitions, including Clyfford Still: The Colville Reservation and Beyond, 1934–1939 (2015), Clyfford Still, Art, and the Young Mind (2022), and You Select: A Community-Curated Exhibition (2022).
+Extending successful strategies for co-curation with children established in Young Mind’s development, we turn our focus now to deepening that engagement.
+Like Young Mind, Colville Children Curate prioritizes the exhibition’s development process and engages co-curators in artwork selection, interpretation, and design.
+This time, however, co-curators also contribute to the conception of the exhibition’s general theme(s) to amplify our collaborators’ vision and address the questions most relevant to their lives.
+In so doing, Still’s artworks—depicting their home, family, and everyday life, as well as Still’s larger, abstract canvas works—become refracted through their experience.

 School partners: